Prof-Lu-Cewu/Visual-Relationship-Detection/README.md

 # Visual Relationship Detection with Language Priors

-## Visaul-Relationship-Detection is system that detects visual relationship (<subject, predicate, object>) given a RGB image.
+## Visaul-Relationship-Detection is system that detects visual relationship (including subject, predicate, object) given a RGB image.

 Detailed description of the system will be provided by our technical report at ECCV 2016 website http://www.ranjaykrishna.com/index.html